bgallois/cardio-rs/README.md

 - 🎼 **LF (Low Frequency)** – Sympathetic and parasympathetic balance (**0.04 - 0.15 Hz**).
 - 🎼 **HF (High Frequency)** – Parasympathetic activity (**0.15 - 0.40 Hz**).
 - 🎼 **VLF (Very Low Frequency)** – Long-term regulatory processes (**0.003 - 0.04 Hz**).

 ---

+## 🧩 **Non-linear HRV Metrics**

+Non-linear HRV metrics provide insights into the complexity and self-organization of the heart's autonomic regulation.
+They are useful for capturing dynamics that cannot be fully understood through linear analysis alone.

+- 🔹 **SampEn (Sample Entropy)** – Measures the regularity and unpredictability of a time series.
+- 🔹 **DFA (Detrended Fluctuation Analysis)** – Evaluates long-range correlations and scaling behavior in the RR intervals.
+- 🔹 **LZC (Lempel-Ziv Complexity)** – Quantifies the complexity of a binary sequence derived from RR intervals.

+---